 My 12-year-old self, the girl who dreamed of a perfect life as a grown-up, didn’t dream up the life I now live.
 Much has veered from that original blueprint.
-Sometimes those changes felt like derailments, other times promotions.
-But, most of the time I was unaware that with each life event, I was evaluating my reality against my ideal.
+Sometimes those changes felt like derailments, and other times, promotions.
+But, most of the time, I was unaware that with each life event, I was evaluating my reality against my ideal.

 This truth easily falls in the category of easier said than done for many of us.
 Interacting respectfully with someone who has hurt you is never easy.
 But, showing respect is a demonstration of our character rather than a validation of someone else’s behavior.

 As a parent, I want good things for my kids.
 I want them to be strong and centered, and whole.
 I want them to be compassionate and full of integrity.
 And because of that desire, I choose to lead with that.
 I choose to remind myself in every interaction that I am responding as my children’s mother and not my ex’s adversary.

 Here are a few practical things to consider: